-TYAD's talented workforce, high level of electronics expertise, and use of the latest technologies and business management techniques, ensure the depot is the provider of choice for fabrication, electronic repair, engineering design, systems integration, technology insertion, automated test equipment and technical documentation development of the DOD's joint C5ISR systems as well as missile guidance and control systems.
+TYAD's talented workforce, high level of electronics Strategic Communications expertise, and use of the latest technologies and business TYAD believes in promoting the capabilities and management techniques, ensure the depot is the provider accomplishments of Tobyhanna Army Depot within, of choice for fabrication, electronic repair, engineering across and beyond the enterprise.
+It is the depot's design, systems integration, technology insertion, responsibility to strengthen and maintain relationships automated test equipment and technical documentation with community leaders and organizations to sustain the development of the DOD's joint C5ISR systems as well military value of the organization. as missile guidance and control systems.
 TYAD projects its capabilities forward to posts, camps, stations and remote operating bases worldwide, ensuring operational readiness for the warfighter.
 TYAD personnel provide two-level maintenance on systems such as improvised explosive device countermeasures, logistics information systems, tactical operations centers, Army airborne command and control, guardrail common sensor, firefinder and counterfire radar, common ground station, tactical unmanned aerial vehicles and communication security equipment at sites throughout Europe, the U.S. and Asia